SvenTiigi/SwiftPlaygroundsCLI/README.md

 ## Arguments

-Here is a list of the available arguments that SwiftPlaygroundsCLI support.
+A list of the available arguments that are supported by the SwiftPlaygroundsCLI.

 | Long parameter | Short parameter | Description
 | ----------- | ----------- | -------------- |